san-diego-water-quality/water-datasets/README.md

 ## Using Datasets

+These datasets are all published to the [Data Library's CKAN Repo](https://data.sandiegodata.org/dataset?tags=water-project), so it's easiest to get them from there.

 If you are building the datasets for local analysis, you'll probably want to index them and use them through the index.
-First, build the datasets with make, the index them:
+First, build the datasets with make, then index them:

-    mp index source
-    mp index derived
+    make index

 Then you can check the index by listing the dataset with: